 Why No Oats?

-There’s a portion of people who are Celiac and simply can’t handle oats, no matter how clean they are.
+There’s a portion of people who are Celiac (about 25%) and simply can’t handle oats, no matter how clean they are.
 There’s no way to tell if you’re one of those people until you trial oats.
 Our advice is to get yourself completely clean and reaction free (while keeping a detailed food journal).
 Once you’ve been very strictly gluten free for at least 2 months, then try Purity Protocol Oats (better than GF and Organic).
 If you fail PP Oats, you can’t have oats.
 I’m sorry for your loss.

 Easy Gluten Free Swaps

 There are so many items you’ll have to consider (both food and non-food) when going gluten free.
 The guide goes into full detail with 120 food products, but here are a few to get you started.

 Both regular bread and sourdough bread are a very personalized category.
 However, we want to share the brands Bread Srsly and Young Kobras.
 Both brands are using gluten free and top 8 free equipment, and the BOTH SHIP within the United States.
 There aren’t a lot of brands that tick all three of those boxes.

 There are a few more brands in our guide, but not everyone is shipping.

 There are SO MANY brands to choose from, but not all are made on gluten/wheat free equipment.
 Our winner in this category (based on taste and texture) is Jovial Foods.

 There are a LOT of producers in this space, and the Gluten Free (and allergy friendly) Guide has 12 options to choose from.
 We’ve tried most of them, but around here, everyone agrees that Jovial is the best.